hbc/shell-novice/05-script.md

 > anything to tools like `head`: they expect input files to contain
 > nothing but the letters, digits, and punctuation on a standard computer
 > keyboard.
 When editing programs, therefore, you must either use a plain
-> text editor, or be careful to save files as plain text.
+> text editor, or be careful to save files as plain text (in some cases
+> that might not be enough).

 What if we want to select lines from an arbitrary file?
 We could edit `middle.sh` each time to change the filename,